-Total Minimum Credits for the Associate in Applied Science Degree in Technical Studies - Advanced Manufacturing Engineering69
+Total Minimum Credits for the Associate of Applied Science Degree in Technical Studies - Advanced Manufacturing Engineering Technology69

-Technical Studies: Fire Science
+" Technical Studies - Fire Science

 Purpose: The Technical Studies - Fire Science program is designed to prepare you for advancement in the fire service field.
 It provides you with the general and fire protection knowledge necessary to function and advance in the fire service profession.
 It is for the in-service student.